AdnanBolifa/Point_of_Sales/README.md

-# Point of sales application usings C# windows form.
+# Point of sale application using C# windows form